zhikangfan-jyd/toploansadviser/content/reviews/lending-club.md

 **2. Select the best loan**.

-The company will offer multiple loan products to choose from, so an individual should choose their loan depending on your preference and requirement.
+The company will <a href="/best-consolidation-loans" target="_blank" rel="noopener noreferrer">offer multiple loan products to choose from</a>, so an individual should choose their loan depending on your preference and requirement.
 They should keep in check the requirements for each loan like APR, loan period, etc.

 **3. Apply and verify the information**.